 The Mets were, at best, a mediocre team with great pitching and little offense in the years following the 1969 Championship Team.
 If a Mets pitcher was handed a 1-run lead, he damned well better not give that run back if he hoped to secure a win.
 If the pitcher went out without his best stuff and gave up a few runs early, he knew that it was highly unlikely that he wouldn't be hung with a loss.
 If Tom Seaver had played his whole career with a better offensive team, he might have won 350 games.
 Certainly more than 311.

-As I grew older and grew in my knowledge of baseball, I came to understand that the Mets being down by a few runs late meant a loss was inevitable.
+As I grew older and grew in my baseball knowledge, I realized that the Mets being down by a few runs late meant a loss was inevitable.
 Being an insecure kid who wasn't great at handling losing, I always wanted to turn the game off when things got hopeless.
 Since there was only one TV in the house, that wasn't my call.
 There just wasn't any way my Grandmother would turn off any game before the final out was recorded.

 I was 14 years old and knew and understood this; my Grandmother was 65 and "didn't get it" at all.
-As I said, she never felt that the Mets would lose a game until after the final out.
-She wouldn't let me turn the game off - she was certain the Mets were going to win.
+She never felt that the Mets would lose a game until after the final out.
+She wouldn't let me turn the game off - she was certain the Mets were going to pull out a win.
 I was mad and basically told her she was an idiot.
 I stuck around so I could do an "I told you so" after the game.
 Yeah, I was kind of a douche at 14.

-I remember watching game 6 of the 1986 series and as a fan feeling that sheer joy and exuberance when the Mets came back to win.
-I thought almost immediately back to my grandmother, who had passed away a year earlier.
+I remember watching game 6 of the 1986 series and, as a fan, feeling that sheer joy and exuberance when the Mets came back to win.
+I immediately thought of my grandmother, who had passed away a year earlier.
 That was definitely one of "her" moments.
 She wouldn't have been surprised at all that they came back and won the game.
 It would have been an honor to hear her, "I told you so," if only she'd been around to say it.

 One of the things I love about baseball is that it is a thinking person's game, but I believe sometimes you get to a point as a fan where you lose the sheer joy of it, the thrill of victory, the good guys vs. the bad guys stuff.
 Put aside what you think you know and root fully and joyously, like a kid.
 Like my Grandmother.